 The University faculty has delegated its powers and responsibilities on matters affecting educational policy-making to the Faculty Senate [Art.
 VI A].
-Senators are elected from faculty in the five organizational divisions of the University: the three academic colleges; the "Fourth Division" of Student Personnel, University Services and the Library; and the School of Business and Economics.
+Senators are elected from faculty in the five organizational divisions of the University: the four academic colleges; the "Fourth Division" of Student Personnel, University Services and the Library.
 (The number of senators is determined by a formula based, in part, on the total number of faculty in each division.)
 In addition, four senators-at-large are elected from the "senior ranks" of professors and associate professors and three senators-at-large are elected from the "junior ranks" of assistant professors, instructors, and academic staff personnel [Art.
 VI B.].